 Monitoring your blood glucose on a regular basis can tell you whether the treatment management plan you are following is working, or whether adjustments need to be made.

 When you do regular exercise, it has a positive effect on your insulin levels, lowering blood pressure and reducing your risk of heart disease.
+Check out our post about the best home treadmills to help you stay fit indoors.

 The objective of any diabetes management plan is to stabilise your blood glucose level to ensure it is in the range of 4 – 6 mmol/L. Some people do require insulin in order to manage their blood glucose effectively when their bodies stop producing insulin.